Office Visits and Orthopaedic Care After COVID-19

 Office visits as we know them will be different.
 There will be fewer people permitted in waiting and clinic rooms, forcing a much more rapid introduction.
 Many patients prefer friends and family members to attend visits with them for advice and questions.
 Some patients require translators or insurance-mandated qualified rehabilitation consultants.
 Going forward, these people will most likely be present in the room virtually through smartphone or similar communicative technology.
 It is almost a certainty that technology will become even more commonplace for patients to assist with office visits.
 As patients often forget key parts of what is discussed during a typical visit, recordings and a second set of eyes and ears can only help with compliance and outcomes.

 This pandemic has made the previously rare telemedicine consultation commonplace.
-Patients can now see their providers in real time from the comfort of home and most acknowledge how incredibly convenient it is.
+Patients can now see their physicians and providers in real time from the comfort of home and most acknowledge how incredibly convenient it is.
 Telemedicine visits also help patients from distant locations see a specialist or get a second opinion for their conditions.
 Rural patients should not be forced to drive hours in one direction for higher-level care.
 Many people plan their retirement around major cities with healthcare infrastructure; telemedicine changes this calculation and provides more options.
-Hopefully, the availability of telemedicine does not change after the pandemic, as insurance companies and providers should embrace it.
+Hopefully, the availability of telemedicine does not change after the pandemic, as insurance companies, physicians, and providers should embrace it.

 While always important, cleanliness and room sterilization have also increased.
 Surfaces will be wiped down more frequently, handwashing and sanitation stations will be more available and there will be less physical contact.